 Our last Alaskan cruise excursion would have us diving into the frigid North Pacific to get a glimpse of the underwater world.
 We were bused to the shores of Mountain Point where we donned 7mm wet suits, boots, and hoods to protect us from the chilly waters.
 We snorkeled over an amazing kelp forest where we saw fish and various invertebrates.
 We even got the opportunity to handle some starfish!

 These are just a few examples of the Alaska cruise excursions that you can partake in from the various Alaskan ports.
 Depending on the cruise line, you may also be stopping at other cities along Alaska’s shoreline.
-We found that in 3 of the 4 ports our originally planned excursions were cancelled due to weather.
+We found that in 3 of the 4 ports our originally planned excursions were canceled due to weather.
 It is good to be flexible with your plans and know what other activities are available.
 We were able to sign up for other activities easily.
 Make sure you’re prepared for Alaskan weather.
 Here are some great tips on what to pack for an Alaska cruise.

 Have you ever thought about combining adventure travel with cruising?
-What are your favourite memories?
+What are your favorite memories?